Put an end to threats of suits and judgements

-If you are being threatened with a lawsuit, the skilled bankruptcy attorneys at the Law Offices of Stanley J. Kakol can help stop judgments against you before they are finalized.
+If you are threatened with a lawsuit, you need the help of a professional.
+The skilled bankruptcy attorneys at The SJK Law Firm can help stop judgments against you before they are finalized.
 But to be fully effective, you will need to file for bankruptcy.
-The question is whether a Chapter 7 or a Chapter 13 is the best route for you to take.
+The main question is whether a Chapter 7 or a Chapter 13 is the best route for you to take.

-When you call us, one of the Kakol Bankruptcy attorneys will assess your position and help decide which is best.
-This will depend on the lawsuit against you as well as your personal financial position.
+When you call us, one of the SJK Bankruptcy attorneys who work with me will assess your position and help decide which Chapter is best.
+This will depend on the lawsuit or lawsuits you are facing as well as your personal financial position.

-How Kakol Bankruptcy Can Stop Lawsuits Against You
+The SJK Law Firm Can Help Stop Lawsuits Against You

 There is no doubt that bankruptcy offers a powerful tool that can be used to fix financial problems.
 If you live in Georgia, your first step will be to call SJK and make an appointment for a free consultation with a top bankruptcy attorney.The attorney will consider your options and advise you on how to get back on track as quickly as possible.
 Make the call as soon as possible to avoid unnecessary stress.
 And remember that my firm, The SJK Law Firm, does things differently.
 If you can’t afford to put money down, this won’t impact your ability to file bankruptcy.
 We care about our clients!